fbpx

 The IISL is composed of 13 schools: The Oaks Academy, Mooresville Christian Academy, Park Tudor School, Sycamore School, Orchard School, Hasten Hebrew Academy, Bethesda Christian Academy, Traders Point Christian Academy, St. Richards Episcopal School, International School of Indiana, Kingsway Christian School, Indiana School for the Deaf, and Greenwood Christian Academy.

-Oaks After 3 activities are available for Pre-K to 8th grade students and change from season to season.
+Oaks After 3 activities are available for Kindergarten to 8th grade students and change from season to season.
 Most activities are created and led by Oaks Academy faculty.
 Students are only limited by the clubs available at their campus and by the availability of when the club is held.

-Full Day Care begins at 8:00 am and ends at 5:30 pm on select weekdays during the school year when classes are not in session.
+Full Day Care begins at 8 am and ends at 5 pm on select weekdays during the school year when classes are not in session.

 Students in Before Care receive a breakfast snack and are given time for homework review or free play before they are refocused and sent to class when the drop-off window begins at their campus location.